hashicorp/packer/website/source/partials/builder/amazon/ebsvolume/_Config-not-required.html.md

 <!-- Code generated from the comments of the Config struct in builder/amazon/ebsvolume/builder.go; DO NOT EDIT MANUALLY -->

--   `ebs_volumes` ([]BlockDevice) - Add the block device
-    mappings to the AMI.
+-   `ebs_volumes` (BlockDevices) - Add the block device mappings to the AMI.
 The block device mappings allow for keys:

 -   `ena_support` (*bool) - Enable enhanced networking (ENA but not SriovNetSupport) on HVM-compatible AMIs.
 If set, add ec2:ModifyInstanceAttribute to your AWS